 - there is a lack of acetylene - a hydrocarbon which is used on earth as a fuel and a chemical building block - at the surface of Titan, compared ot other hydrocarbons.

-In short, there is a possibility, though still one possible explanation, and further research is required, that some really exotic lifeform is having Hydrogen and Acetylene for lunch(*) on Titan !
+In short, there is a possibility, though still as a possible explanation, and further research is required, that some really exotic lifeform is having Hydrogen and Acetylene for lunch(*) on Titan !

 Definitely worth the time reading, in my mind.
 If true, this might be one of the most important scientific discoveries ever, in so many ways.

-(*) lunch is ofcourse a metaphore here. as it is a hypothetical methane based lifeform, it might just as well might be breathing it, diffusing it, or consuming it in some other authentic way of its own...
+(*) Lunch is of course a metaphore here.
+As it is a hypothetical methane based lifeform, it might just as well be breathing it, diffusing it, or consuming it in some other authentic way of its own...

-(**) originaly, I enjoyed another nassa discovery, regarding a 500 meters long asteroid hitting jupiter
+(**) Originaly, I enjoyed another Nasa discovery, regarding a 500 meters long asteroid hitting Jupiter

 several months ago, but we-might-have-spotted-life-out-there is definitely more interesting (: